-The majority of the Company's revenue is generated from monthly service revenues and related professional services from the sale of LivePerson services.
+The majority of the Company's revenue is generated from monthly service revenues and related professional services from the sale of the LivePerson services.
 Because the Company provides its application as a service, the Company follows the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605-10-S99, "Revenue Recognition" and ASC 605-25, "Revenue Recognition with Multiple-Element Arrangements."
 The Company charges a monthly fee, which varies by type of service, the level of client usage and website traffic, and in some cases, the number of orders placed via the Company's online engagement solutions.

 For certain of the Company's larger clients, the Company may provide call center labor through an arrangement with one or more of several qualified partners.
 For most of these clients, the Company passes the fee it incurs with the labor provider and its fee for the hosted services through to its customers in the form of a fixed fee for each order placed via the Company's online engagement solutions.
-For these arrangements, the Company performs as an agent without risk of loss for collection.
+For these arrangements, the Company recognizes revenue net of the labor provider's fee in accordance with ASC 605-45, "Principal Agent Considerations," due to the fact that the Company performs as an agent without risk of loss for collection.